codeceptjs/codeceptjs-resemblehelper/README.md

 `diffFolder`: Mandatory.
 This will the folder where resemble would try to store the difference image, which can be viewed later.

 `prepareBaseImage`: Optional.
 When `true` then the system replaces all of the baselines related to the test case(s) you ran.
 This is equivalent of setting the option `prepareBaseImage: true` in all verifications of the test file.
+If this parameter is not used in `.conf` file, `codeceptjs-resemblehelper` automatically set default value as `true`.

 ### Usage